-- 16. Special considerations apply to intra-arterial ports: - a.
-An intra-arterial port is used to administer medication to a specific target organ via the arterial system - b.
+- 17. The non-coring needle shall be changed at least every 7 days or as ordered by the physician. - 18.
+Frequency of the port dressing change: - a.
+Every 7 days when the port is re-accessed - b.
+Immediately if the integrity of the dressing is compromised - 19.
+Special considerations apply to intra-arterial ports: - a.
+An intra-arterial port is used to administer medication to a specific target organ via the arterial system. - b.
 Placement into the hepatic artery is the most common location for an intraarterial catheter.
 The port body is usually placed over the lower rib cage. - c.
 Intra-arterial ports should be accessed and heparinized every 7 days to prevent possible catheter or port occlusion. - d.
 After each use, the intra-arterial port should be flushed with at least 20ml of 0.9% sodium chloride (USP), followed by 5ml of heparin flush solution (100 units/ml or as prescribed by the physician).
-(Pediatrics: less than 2 kg: use 0.5-1ml of 1 unit/ml heparin; for peds 2-20+ kg use 3-5ml of 10 unit/ml heparin).
-The port must be flushed immediately upon access and the non-coring needle removed to prevent blood back flow and possible catheter occlusion. - e.
+The port must be flushed immediately upon access and the non-coring needle removed on therapy completion to prevent blood back flow and possible catheter occlusion. - e.
 When flushing an intra-arterial port, positive pressure should be maintained on the syringe plunger at all times to prevent reflux of blood. - f.
-Refer to Chemotherapy Protocols for chemotherapy administration policies and procedures. - 17.
-Consideration should be given to manufacturer's recommendations for flush volumes, based on types of infusate, blood draw or size and condition of patient. - 18.
-Consideration may be given to the use of EMLA[®] or L-M-X[®] cream with a physician's order to decrease discomfort of the needle stick.
+Refer to Chemotherapy Protocols for chemotherapy administration policies and procedures. - 20.
+Consideration should be given to manufacturer's recommendations for flush volumes, based on types of infusate, blood draw or size and condition of patient. - 21.
+Consideration may be given to the use of EMLA® or L-M-X® cream with a physician's order to decrease discomfort of the needle stick.
 Follow manufacturer's instructions.
 Application of ice or a cold pack for several minutes to reduce pain may be an alternative.